zuhairmahd/AutopilotLogViewer/docs/LOG_VIEWER_USER_GUIDE.md

 **File > Open Log File...
 (Ctrl+O)**
 Opens a file dialog to select a log file for viewing.

+**File > Open Recent**
+Shows a list of up to 10 recently opened log files for quick access.
+- Recently opened files appear in most-recent-first order
+- Click any file to open it immediately
+- Files that no longer exist are automatically removed from the list
+- The list persists across application sessions

 **File > Refresh (F5)**
 Reloads the current log file from disk (useful for viewing updated logs).